RaspberryPiFoundation/python-curriculum/en-GB/volunteer resources/resources_and_gotchas.md

     `-` is an operator and can't appear in variable names

-3 .
-Missing or wrong indentation.
+3. Missing or wrong indentation.

     Python is very pedantic about whitespace.
-Tabs count as 8 spaces, but thankfully IDLE will convert tabs into 4 spaces (the python coding standard, so mixing them shouldn't come up)
+Tabs count as 8 spaces, but thankfully IDLE will convert tabs into 4 spaces (the python coding standard, so mixing them shouldn't come up).
 We've tried to cover indentation as much as possible without boring the students to death

 4. Other classic syntax errors